Eligible Is No Longer Enough for Adjustment of Status: What USCIS's New "Administrative Grace" Memo (PM-602-0199) Means for Your Green Card

 Most of PM-602-0199 is throat-clearing.
 The real teeth are in two places.

 First, the memo elevates the act of staying-and-adjusting into an affirmative negative factor.
-It says that an applicant's "failure to depart as expected" is "highly relevant" to the discretionary analysis — "particularly when the failure is connected to the alien's intention to reside permanently in the United States and the alien could have achieved that goal through the normal immigrant visa process."
+It says that an applicant's "failure to depart as expected" is "highly relevant" to the discretionary analysis, and "particularly true when the failure is connected to the alien's intention to reside permanently in the United States and the alien could have achieved that goal through the normal immigrant visa process."
 Read that twice.
 The very thing many applicants do — enter temporarily, then pursue a green card here — is now framed as a mark against them, not a neutral fact.

 Second, and this is the line that should reshape how applications are built, the memo states that "the absence of adverse factors, by itself, does not demonstrate such unusual or outstanding equities."
 In plain English: a clean record is no longer the finish line.
 It is the starting line.
 Officers are being told that not having problems is not the same as deserving the benefit, and that applicants may need to come forward with affirmative, documented positive equities to earn a favorable decision.